 - Remove large chunks of carrot, celery and onions and set aside.

 - Strain remaining broth through a strainer and/or cheesecloth.

-- Enjoy immediately or place in airtight container in fridge for 5 days.
+- Enjoy immediately or let cool and then place in airtight container in fridge for 5 days.

 - Freeze and use within 6 months